Radiation Shielding Design — NCRP 147 & AAPM TG-108 Calculations and Post-Installation Surveys

 Post-Installation Verification

-On-site surveys and final documentation required before clinical operations begin
+Post-installation shielding adequacy surveys and radiation protection surveys before clinical operations begin

 Why it matters